The Moonshine War (Justified): Plot

-In the aftermath of the cabin shootout, Mullen (Nick Searcy) and his officials take Ava (Joelle Carter) into custody while it appears to be no sign of Raylan (Timothy Olyphant) or Boyd (Walton Goggins).
+In the aftermath of the cabin shootout, Mullen (Nick Searcy) and his officials take Ava (Joelle Carter) into custody while there appears to be no sign of Raylan (Timothy Olyphant) or Boyd (Walton Goggins).
 The last gunrunner alive, Pilar (Alexandra Barreto), forces a truck driver to get her to the airport to escape.
 In the landing zone, she is confronted by Boyd, who intends to kill her.
 Raylan arrives and incapacitates Boyd and takes Pilar to get to Miami in the airplane.

 In Miami, Raylan confronts drug kingpin Gio Reyes (Jordi Caballero) and threatens to kill him unless he steps back.
 Just then, Raylan's boss, Dan Grant (Matt Craven) appears.
 To Raylan's surprise, Grant tells Reyes that if he harms Raylan, Grant himself will kill Reyes.
-Reyes is forced to accept the deal and Raylan returns to Kentucky.
+Reyes is forced to accept the deal.
+Afterwards, Dan offers Raylan his old job in Miami back, but Raylan returns to Kentucky, where he learns that Boyd has fled the hospital where he was being treated.
 Raylan is then questioned for the recent events involving Arlo and Bo but he feigns ignorance in the case.
 After being cleared, he goes on a case with Rachel (Erica Tazel): James Earl Dean (Billy Miller) is a recently paroled sex offender and is suspected of having aggravated a teenager named Loretta McCready (Kaitlyn Dever).